conda-incubator/conda-project/docs/source/tutorial.md

 # Tutorial

-This tutorial explores using conda project to create a [Panel](https://panel.holoviz.org) app.
+One of the main things that conda apart from other python packaging tool solutions is its ability to work with other languages and toolchains.
+Conda is happy to mix Python with packages from R, Java, C, etc. This tutorial explores using **conda-project** to create a [Shiny](https://shiny.rstudio.com/) app using both **Jupyter notebook** on the Python side, and **shiny** on the R side.
 After completing this tutorial, you will be able to:

  * Understand the relationship between conda-project commands and their corresponding actions.
  * Add a custom command to a project.